Renal Colic – Key Symptoms and Causes, How to Provide First Aid

 How does a typical outpatient urologist proceed?
 Using additional diagnostic methods, they determine the size of the stone, its level of localization, the degree of urinary tract obstruction, and assess changes in urine and blood parameters.
 Based on this data, expulsive therapy or other treatment methods appropriate to the clinical situation are prescribed.

-Renal colic.
+Renal Colic.
 Treatment

 Modern minimally invasive and low-trauma methods of urolithiasis treatment have fundamentally changed the mentality of a whole generation of urologists, whose distinctive principle today is that regardless of the size, location, or “behavior” of a stone, the patient must and can be relieved of it!
 This is correct, because even small, asymptomatic stones in the calyces should be eliminated, as there is always a risk of growth and development of chronic pyelonephritis.